B1nix/b1nix/docs/roadmap.md

 - [ ] `planned` Add dumb-buffer allocation, mapping, and framebuffer handles.
 - [ ] `planned` Add mode discovery and page-flip presentation.
 - [ ] `planned` Verify mapped graphics buffers from a userspace smoke test.

+## M51: Desktop Graphics Stack

+- [ ] `planned` Port pixman, FreeType, Fontconfig, HarfBuzz, Cairo, and xkbcommon.
+- [ ] `planned` Complete the Wayland input, clipboard, output, and window protocol surface required by desktop applications.
+- [ ] `planned` Run a Cairo-based Wayland application with shaped text, scalable fonts, keyboard input, and clipboard support.

+## M52: Mesa and Accelerated OpenGL

+- [ ] `planned` Port the Mesa userspace stack with EGL and OpenGL support.
+- [ ] `planned` Start with a software renderer, then add VirGL acceleration over VirtIO GPU in QEMU.
+- [ ] `planned` Run an unmodified EGL/OpenGL Wayland application and verify
+  both software fallback and accelerated rendering.

+## M53: Browser Platform

+- [ ] `planned` Fill the runtime gaps required by a browser: robust pthread, futex, TLS, dynamic loading, process isolation, shared memory, ICU, and audio support.
+- [ ] `planned` Port a smaller Wayland browser first and load interactive HTTPS pages with fonts, images, JavaScript, input, and sound.
+- [ ] `planned` Use that port to assess Chromium; add Vulkan only when a browser or another real application requires it.